 - Cut into 2’x4’s or 2’x2’s and laid on the back of ceiling tiles.
 While not a ”fix” for sound transmission through acoustical tile ceilings, this does add a lot of mass to the ceiling and should nominally improve ceiling performance.
 This is sometimes the only alternative short of replacing the entire ceiling.
 (Note: An acoustic ceiling professional should help you recalculate the number of grid hangers you need.)

-Finally, we are often asked what adhesives work best with SheetBlok.
-Many adhesives will hold SheetBlok in place.
-However, most adhesives will fail over time.
+Finally, it is important to note that although many adhesives will work with SheetBlok, at least initially – most will eventually fail over time.
 This is another reason why sandwiching or, at least, mechanical fastening is best.
 When sandwiching, we suggest any vinyl flooring adhesive or general adhesive approved for use with vinyl.
 Or, simply look into using our SheetBlok Plus with its pressure sensitive adhesive (”PSA”=”Peel-and-stick”) backing.